cbetta/doxie-scanner/README.md

 ## Usage

-The scanner uses UPnP and SSDP to search for your Doxie.
+The scanner uses UPnP and SSDP to search for your Doxie scanner.

 ```rb
 require 'doxie/scanner'